 A Bird Friendly City is one that has taken measures to address the above risks, plus climate risks, and has worked to educate the public on the protection and appreciation of birds.

-In the Hamilton/Burlington area, we are fortunate to have multiple Important Bird Areas (IBA) as designated by Birds Canada, with over 400 species visiting or passing through each year.
+In the Hamilton/Burlington area, we are fortunate to have multiple Important Bird Areas (IBA) as designated by Birds Canada, with around 280 species visiting or passing through each year (400 recorded historically).